 Jacobs Center’s board of directors includes three community board members, representing Southeastern San Diego residents at the highest level within the organization.
 Throughout their term, community board members work to advance Jacob Center’s goal of making the Diamond District a better place to live, work, learn, and thrive through promoting community building, tolerance, and racial equity and understanding.

 In mutual leadership with the Jacobs Family, community board members uphold the organization’s vision – to be part of a caring community where people are responsible for each other, all cultures are embraced, sustaining resources are in place for a vibrant economy and residents create the future they envision.

-Learn more about our full board, including the community board members on our Leadership Page.
+Learn more about our full board, including the community board members here.

 To see photos of community engagement events, visit:

 To view videos of community engagement events, visit: